india-kerle/blogbot/blogbot/README.md

 - **Add smoke tests:** I would add smoke tests to ensure a functioning `Llm` endpoint.

-## The pipeline
+## 🫡 the pipeline

-Assuming you would
+Assuming you have set up your environment and your modal account:

 ```
 modal deploy blogbot/llm.py ## step 1 - deploy your Llm